sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

 ```

 The EditListingWizard component checks the tab value in two functions:
-tabLabelAndSubmit tabCompleted
+_tabLabelAndSubmit_ and _tabCompleted_.

 The `tabLabelAndSubmit` function determines the microcopy keys for the
 tab label and the submit button.
 Add the following block in the if-else
 sequence:

 ```
-else if (tab === ACCESSORIES) {
+else if (tab === EXTRAFEATURES) {
-    labelKey = 'EditListingWizard.tabLabelAccessories';
+    labelKey = 'EditListingWizard.tabLabelExtraFeatures';
-    submitButtonKey = `EditListingWizard.${processNameString}${newOrEdit}.saveAccessories`;
+    submitButtonKey = `EditListingWizard.${processNameString}${newOrEdit}.saveExtraFeatures`;
   }
 ```

 The `tabCompleted` function checks whether a specific wizard tab is
 completed.
 The way it checks this is by verifying whether the listing
 has values in the necessary attributes.
 Since the
-EditListingExtraFeaturesPanel saves the accessories in the listing’s
+EditListingExtraFeaturesPanel saves the extra features in the listing’s
-publicData under the `accessories` attribute, we will add a case to the
+publicData under the `extraFeatures` attribute, we will add a case to
-switch statement that checks whether `publicData.accessories` has a
+the switch statement that checks whether `publicData.extraFeatures` has
-value.
+a value.

 ```
 …
     case PHOTOS:
       return images && images.length > 0;
-    case ACCESSORIES:
+    case EXTRAFEATURES:
-      return !!publicData.accessories;
+      return !!publicData.extraFeatures;
     default:
       return false;
 ```